 In Short, Here Are the Secrets to Soft & Chewy Chocolate Chip Cookies:

 - Cornstarch helps product soft and thick cookies.

 - Using more brown sugar than white sugar results in a moister, softer cookie.

-- Adding an extra egg yolk increases chewiness.
+- An extra egg yolk increases chewiness.

 - Chilling the dough results in a thicker cookie.